Paul Hofmann, PhD is Chief Technology Officer at Space Time Insight.

 At Northwestern University he did molecular simulations to explain molecular beam reactions.
 He used the Cray supercomputers extensively for this work and collaborated with Sir John Pople (Nobel Prize laureate).

-At Munich Paul used Associative Memory Systems -AMS- (Neuronal Networks) to predict chemical reactions in mass spectrometers.
+At Technical University Munich, Paul used Associative Memory Systems -AMS- (Deep Neuronal Networks) to predict chemical reactions in mass spectrometers.
 The AMS was implemented on one of the first commercially available Unix machines in Germany (CADMUS from PCS).

 Paul studied Chemistry and Physics at the University of Vienna, Austria.
 He received a Bachelor in biotechnology and a master’s degree in Chemistry from the University of Vienna.